fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Test-AzureRmResourceGroupDeployment.md

 ```

 ## DESCRIPTION
-The **Test-AzureRmResourceGroupDeployment** cmdlet determines whether an azure_2 resource group deployment template and its parameter values are valid.
+The **Test-AzureRmResourceGroupDeployment** cmdlet determines whether an Azure resource group deployment template and its parameter values are valid.

 ## EXAMPLES